bpulito/patient-admission-agent/reservation-tool/README.md

 | NUMBER_OF_BEDS | Number of bed resources that can be reserved. |
 | RESERVATION_TOOL_BEARER_TOKEN | Bearer Token needed to access the reservation tool. |

-2. Next create the Elasticsearch reservation index by running the **es-create-index.sh** script under./elastic-scripts.
+2. Next create the Elasticsearch reservation index by running the **es-create-index.sh** script under: [./elastic-scripts/es-create-index.sh](./elastic-scripts/es-create-index.sh).

 ### Test locally
 You can run the reservation tool on your local machine by using pythin to start the reservation-tool script: